ipastusi/wiremock-maven-plugin/README.md

 Maven will copy your resources from `src/main/resources/` to `target/classes/`.
 Wiremock Maven Plugin will start WireMock on **localhost:8081** at **pre-integration-test** phase and use your mock definitions.
 Your tests executed at **integration-test** phase will have mocks ready to use.
 When Maven process execution finishes, WireMock will be stopped as well.

-See [plugin-it/pom.xml](https://github.com/deliverymind/wiremock-maven-plugin/blob/2.1.0/plugin-it/pom.xml) for a complete example.
+See [plugin-it/pom.xml](https://github.com/deliverymind/wiremock-maven-plugin/blob/master/plugin-it/pom.xml) for a simple example and [plugin-ext-it/pom.xml](https://github.com/deliverymind/wiremock-maven-plugin/blob/master/plugin-ext-it/pom.xml) for an example with WireMock extension.

 ## Repo structure